CardiacModelling/fitting-notebooks/README.md

 **Check your solver tolerances**: if using an adaptive step-size solver, make sure you use strict tolerances.
 If you're not sure, plot the error measure along a line between two nearby points: if it's nice and smooth the optimiser will love it.

-**Search in a log-transformed parameter space**: We're not quite sure why [but it helps](https://dx.doi.org/10.1093/bioinformatics/btz020).
+**Search in a log-transformed parameter space**: This can often make the problem much easier for whatever optimisation algorithm you're using.

 **Use the CMA-ES optimiser**: It performs much better on these problems than anything else we've tested.